Employer Frequently Asked Questions

-Internships and cooperative education (co-op) are both planned, out-of-classroom work experience in which students can apply classroom learning in a work environment.
+Internships and cooperative education (co-op) are both planned, out-of-classroom work experiences in which students can apply classroom learning in a work environment.

 Common elements of each

-- Both are for college credit: Internships receive credit for one semester, whereas co-ops can be repeated.
+- Both have an academic component: Internships receive credit for one semester, whereas co-ops can be repeated.
 However, while a co-op is a course that appears on a student’s transcript, it does not have credits associated with it.

 2. Why should I consider an Internship/Co-op?